What is Right to Education in India (RTE)

 What is Right to Education (RTE)

+People often ask what is Right to Education Act?
 The Right to Education Act of 2009, commonly called the RTE Act 2009, was passed by the Parliament of India on 4 August 2009.
-The Act describes the importance of free and compulsory education for children aged between 6-14 years in India under Article 21 (A) of the Constitution of India.
-This Act casts a legal obligation on the state as well as the central governments to execute the fundamental rights of education of a child.
+The Act describes the importance of free and compulsory education for children aged between 6-14 years in India under Article 21 of the Constitution of India.
+This Act casts a legal obligation on the state as well as the central governments to execute the children’s right to education.

 Importance of Right to Education (RTE) Act 2009